PVKonovalov/awesome-smartgrid/README.md

-# Awesome-SmartGrid: A curated list of awesome Smart Grid and IoT frameworks, libraries and software
+# Awesome-SmartGrid: A curated list of awesome Smart Grid and IoT frameworks, libraries, and software

 ## Tools & Platforms
 * [Power System Block](https://www.powsybl.org), [GitHub](https://github.com/powsybl) The open source set of Power System Blocks in Java, dedicated to grid analysis and simulation